-Grattan Street Press is a small publisher based in Melbourne.
-Our mission is to publish a range of work, including contemporary literature, trade non-fiction, and children’s books, and to re-publish culturally valuable works that are out of print.
+Grattan Street Press (GSP) is a small publisher and teaching press based at the University of Melbourne.
+Our goal is to uncover Australian voices by publishing a range of work including contemporary literature and trade non-fiction, and culturally valuable works that were previously out of print.

-It is a not-for-profit organisation that seeks to build long-term relationships within the Australian literary and publishing community.
-We also partner with community organisations in Melbourne and beyond to co-publish books that contribute to public knowledge and discussion.
+We seek to build strong relationships with the Australian literary and publishing community, partnering with local bookstores and authors for events when we can, and community organisations to co-publish books that contribute to public knowledge and discussion.